Religion in Vietnam: Baháʼí Faith

 Established in the 1950s, the Vietnamese Baháʼí community once claimed upwards of 200,000 followers, mainly concentrated in the South.
 The number of followers dwindled as a result of the banning of the practice of the Baháʼí Faith after the Vietnam War.
 After years of negotiation, the Baháʼí Faith was registered nationally in 2007, once again receiving full recognition as a religious community.
-In 2009 it was reported that the Baháʼí community has about 7,000 followers and 73 assemblies.
+In 2009 it was reported that the Baháʼí community has about 7,000 followers and 73 assemblies; by 2022, there were an estimated 3,000 followers in the country.

 Religious freedom

 The Constitution of the Socialist Republic of Vietnam formally allows religious freedom, however, government restrictions remain on organized activities of many religious groups.
 The government maintains a prominent role overseeing officially recognized religions.
 Religious groups encounter the greatest restrictions when they are perceived by the government as a challenge to its rule or to the authority of the Communist party.
 In 2007, Viet Nam News reported that Viet Nam has six religions recognised by the State (Buddhism, Catholicism, Protestantism, Islam, Cao Đài, and Hòa Hảo), but that the Baháʼí Community of Viet Nam had been awarded a "certificate of operation" from the Government's Committee for Religious Affairs.
 In 2007, the Committee for Religious Affairs was reported to have granted operation registration certificates to three new religions and a religious sect in addition to six existing religions.
 Every citizen is declared free to follow no, one, or more religions, practice religion without violating the law, be treated equally regardless of religious belief, and to be protected from being violated in their religious freedom, but is prohibited from using religion to violate the law.

 In fact, there are some limitations in religious practice in Vietnam.
 Foreign missionaries are not legally allowed to proselytize or perform religious activities.
-No other religions than the aforementioned eight are allowed.
 Preachers and religious associations are prohibited to use religion to propagate ideologies that are opposed to the government.
 Many Vietnamese preachers who fled for America and other countries say that they were suppressed by the Communist government for no, unreasonable or ethnic reasons; however, preachers and religious associations who abide by the law working in Vietnam today are aided and honored by the government.